-The approval rate for most of their country programs are more than 95% so there’s a high chance of getting in as long as you meet the requirements.
+The approval rate for most of their country programs is more than 95% so there’s a high chance of getting in as long as you meet the requirements.
 Once accepted, you can start using the preexisting product feed or create your own to form customized affiliate links, to be used on your site.

 Etsy Marketplace Alternatives

-If Etsy already has so many things under one roof, why should you look beyond this marketplace for product recommendation?
-Well, the first reason is because you are not allowed to be Etsy-centric and the other one is to provide varieties for your audience.
+If Etsy already has so many things under one roof, why should you look beyond this marketplace for a product recommendation?
+Well, the first reason is that you are not allowed to be Etsy-centric and the other one is to provide varieties for your audience.
 This allows people to choose (rather than being pushed) where they wish to buy from based on price range and outlet preferences.

 The other added advantage is that you can also earn commissions from other online marketplaces.
 Seeing that there are so many types of products within a certain niche, why not make the best out of it, right?

 In October 2015, Amazon created a new department called ‘Handmade’ allowing the artist to sell their goods through the marketplace.
 The best part is, this product category is commissionable at 5%.
 That’s 1% more than Etsy’s standard publisher rate with a larger audience to boot.
 That means visitors would often buy other items to put in the same order.
 And if they have done so following your link, you’d earn additional commissions from other departments too.